 Whether you’re dealing with world pandemics or hanging a reflector, safety should always come first.

 While the immediate future may seem uncertain, we hope this article gives you some proactive steps you can take after your production has been put on hold.
+Be sure to check out our Covid-19 Waivers and Forms post to download everything you need to get back on set.

 At Wrapbook, we're all about providing the very best free resources to producers and their crews.
 However, this post is not a substitute for professional legal advice.
 Answers do not create a company-client relationship, nor is it a solicitation to offer legal advice.
 Seek the advice of a licensed attorney in the appropriate jurisdiction before taking any action that may affect your decisions or rights.